yingx9/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

+### Use case: Delete a resource

+#### MSS

+1. User requests to list resources
+2. SysLib shows a table of resources and their details
+3. User requests to delete a resource by specifying their ID shown in list.
+4. SysLib removes the specified resource from the list.

+   Use case ends.

+#### Extensions

+- 1a.
+List is empty
+    - SysLib shows a message there are no resources to list.
+    - Use case ends.

+- 3a.
+Provided ID does not exist
+    - SysLib shows a message stating resource not found.
+    - Use case ends.

+- 3b.
+User does not provide any arguments to edit
+    - SysLib shows a message prompting for at least one argument.
+    - Use case ends.

+- 3c.
+User provides the wrong arguments for the type of resource they specified
+    - SysLib shows an invalid argument message and displays the right arguments for the resource type
+    - Use case ends.

+<div style="page-break-after: always;"></div>

+### Use case: Find a resource

+#### MSS

+1. User requests to list resources
+2. SysLib shows a table of resources and their details
+3. User requests to Find a resource by specifying their ID shown in list.
+4. SysLib returns the resource with the ID specified by the user.

+   Use case ends.

+#### Extensions

+- 1a.
+List is empty
+    - SysLib shows a message there are no resources to list.
+    - Use case ends.

+- 3a.
+Provided ID does not exist
+    - SysLib shows a message stating resource not found.
+    - Use case ends.

+- 3b.
+User does not provide any arguments to edit
+    - SysLib shows a message prompting for at least one argument.
+    - Use case ends.

+- 3c.
+User provides the wrong arguments for the type of resource they specified
+    - SysLib shows an invalid argument message and displays the right arguments for the resource type
+    - Use case ends.

 ## Non-Functional Requirements | [Return to contents](#table-of-contents)

 - Should work on any mainstream OS as long as it has Java 11 or above installed.